anton264/ecoguard_curves_home_assistant/README.md

    - **Node ID** (Optional): Specific node ID to monitor
    - **Measuring Point ID** (Optional): Specific measuring point to monitor
    - **Update Interval**: How often to fetch data from the API (60-3600 seconds, default: 300)
-   - **Data Interval**: The interval for data aggregation (hour, day, week, month)
+   - **Currency**: Currency code for cost values (default: EUR)

 ### Options

 You can adjust the configuration after installation:
 1. Go to **Settings** → **Devices & Services**
-2. Click on the Electricity Consumption integration
+2. Click on the EcoGuard Curves integration
 3. Click **Options** to modify:
    - Node ID
    - Measuring Point ID
    - Update interval
-   - Data interval
+   - Currency

 ## Usage

-After installation, you'll have a new sensor entity that tracks electricity consumption from the Curves API:
+After installation, you'll have sensor entities that track electricity consumption and cost from the EcoGuard Curves API:

+**Sensors created:**
-- **State**: Total cumulative consumption in kWh
+- **Electricity Consumption**: Total cumulative consumption in kWh
-- **Attributes**:
-  - `current_power`: Latest power reading in Watts
-  - `daily_consumption`: Consumption for the current day in kWh
-  - `monthly_consumption`: Consumption for the current month in kWh
+- **Electricity Daily Consumption**: Daily consumption in kWh
-  - `yearly_consumption`: Consumption for the current year in kWh
+- **Electricity Monthly Consumption**: Monthly consumption in kWh
-  - `latest_reading`: Timestamp of the latest reading from the API
+- **Electricity Cost**: Current cost (cost for the latest hour)
-  - `last_update`: Last successful update from the API
+- **Electricity Daily Cost**: Total cost for today
+- **Electricity Monthly Cost**: Total cost for this month

 ### Example Automations